Motherhood and Moms Lifestyle – Live like a Mom | LifeAsMama

 Put together some clues and hide items around the house for your family to find.
 Be as creative as you wish!
 You can do a theme, like a treasure hunt with riddles written in pirate lingo, or be a little more straightforward.
 This activity allows people to work together to solve problems, which is a handy life skill.
 Check out some of these pre-made clues to help get you started.

-5. Bake Treats
+5. Bake Delicious Treats Together for Family Fun

 Baking is a terrific way to bond as a family.
 Grab a box mix at the store or pull out the flour and sugar to start from scratch.
 Should you find yourself stuck inside all day, there are plenty of simple recipes for kids to start with.
 You can use fun cookie cutters and shapers and let your kids decorate to their hearts’ content.
 Doing this is an excellent way for them to get a little messy and learn the basics of cooking at the same time.